lukasmwerner/lukasmwerner/README.md

 🏫 Graduated 2022 @ La Salle College Prep.
 I was the team captain and lead designer our First Tech Challenge team, [Maker Industries #4511](https://github.com/LaSalleRobots).
 I also was the [Media Editor](https://lasallefalconer.com/staff_name/lukas-werner/) for the award winning high school paper [the Falconer](https://lasallefalconer.com/).

-🏫 Now studying Computer Science @ColoradoSchoolOfMines
+🏫 Now studying Computer Science @ Oregon State University

 ⏱ Working on finding all the bugs in configs and then reporting them